 Can You Mix Alcohol with a Healthy Lifestyle?

-With the holiday season just around the corner, there are sure to be plenty of social gatherings and maybe a few alcoholic beverages in your near future.
+With St. Patrick’s Day just around the corner, there are sure to be plenty of social gatherings and maybe a few alcoholic beverages in your near future.

-A lot of people wonder if you can drink alcohol and still be healthy.
+A lot of people wonder if you can mix alcohol with a healthy lifestyle.

 At face value, beer is full of carbs, mixed drinks are packed with sugar and alcohol, in general, can be harmful to your liver.
 It seems pretty bleak.